lmas/thesis/thesis.typ

 facing new challenges as they move towards decentralised processes.
 This move is partly enabled by the advances with smart devices and the rise of the Internet-of-Things.
 _Dr.
-Lasi et al._ @lasi continues in their article with, that technology is pushing towards miniaturisation, digitisation, automation, and as a result, turning today's manufacturing plants into tomorrow's "smart factories".
+Lasi et al._ @lasi continue in their article with, that technology is pushing towards miniaturisation, digitisation, automation, and as a result, turning today's manufacturing plants into tomorrow's "smart factories".
 These factories are utilising a growing number of sensors and digital, decentralised systems that allows the factories to become more autonomously monitored and controlled remotely.

-_Javaid et al._ @javaid also notes an increasing need of intelligent sensor systems and networks for the smart factories.
+_Javaid et al._ @javaid also note an increasing need of intelligent sensor systems and networks for the smart factories.
 By using autonomous sensors with higher processing capabilities, the industry can reduce their dependency on human operators and can thus reduce